ellemaclennan/personal_benefits_calculator/README.md

     Therefore, the best healthcare plan for my specific scenario is Gold at $2,400.00
     ```

-Therefore, the best healthcare plan for my specific scenario is Gold at $2,400.00

 **Sensitivity Matrix -  Calculates total yearly cost across combinations of:**

 - Specialist visits per year